Bachelor of Science in Electrical Engineering

-The EE program blends classroom instruction with laboratory hands-on experience to train you in the areas of electronics, digital communication, computer architecture, robotics, control and electrical power systems.
-You will be pleased to know that our engineering graduates find immediate employment in one of today’s fastest-growing career fields.
+Georgia Southern’s Bachelor of Science in Electrical Engineering program blends classroom instruction with laboratory hands-on experience to train you in the areas of electronics, digital communication, computer architecture, robotics, control and electrical power systems.
+You will be pleased to know that our engineering graduates find immediate employment in one of today’s cutting-edge career fields.

 Enrollment & Graduation Data

 Engineers use the principles and theories of science, engineering, and mathematics to improve our lives.
-Electrical and electronics engineers help design, develop, test, and manufacture electrical and electronic equipment such as handheld computers, wireless networks, radar, industrial and medical monitoring & control devices, navigational equipment, etc. Electrical and electronics engineers may perform fundamental research in pursuit of new applications, product design and development, or production and maintenance.
+Electrical and electronics engineers help design, develop, test, and manufacture electrical and electronic equipment such as handheld computers, wireless networks, radar, industrial and medical monitoring and control devices, navigational equipment, and more.
+Electrical and electronics engineers may perform fundamental research in pursuit of new applications, product design, and development, or production and maintenance.

-The EE curriculum is a broad-based, technically-oriented education that emphasizes the application of engineering principles to solve problems.
-Students of electrical engineering learn the analysis and design skills they need to put ideas into action.
+The electrical engineering curriculum is a broad-based, technically-oriented education that emphasizes the application of engineering principles to solve problems.
+Students in our electrical engineering program learn the analysis and design skills they need to put ideas into action.
 Classes cover such topics as electronic circuits, systems analysis, analog and digital circuits, control logic design, wireless communication, and power systems.

-The EE program at Georgia Southern will enable its graduates to:
+The electrical engineering program at Georgia Southern will enable its graduates to:

 - be successfully employed in the electrical engineering field or pursue relevant graduate degrees such as in engineering, business, or science

 - be proficient in the design and implementation of electrical systems using modern tools and provide proper documentation and testing procedures

 - draw upon a broad base of knowledge in science and engineering to provide viable solutions

 within the appropriate technological, global, societal, ethical, and organizational context